Higher algebraic structures in Hamiltonian Floer theory: Cylindrical contact homology and Floer homology

-It follows that each of the natural continuation maps $\varphi_n$ corresponds to a family of continuation maps on the Floer cohomologies $\varphi^k_{nk}: \HF^*(\phi^k)\to \HF^*(\phi^{nk})$ for all $k\in\IN$.
-On the other hand, assuming the $\IR$-dependent interpolating Hamiltonian $H_{s,t}:M\to\IR$, $(s,t)\in\RS$ is chosen to be monotone with respect to $s\in\IR$, we can now employ the $C^0$-bounds from (\cite{R}, subsection 3.2) used for the definition of the continuation maps in symplectic cohomology to show that the relevant compactness results for holomorphic curves in cobordisms from \cite{BEHWZ} still hold. \\
+It follows that each of the natural continuation maps $\varphi$ corresponds to a family of continuation maps on the Floer homologies $\varphi^k: \HF_*((\phi^+)^k)\to \HF_*((\phi^-)^k)$ for all $k\in\IN$.
+On the other hand, assuming the $\IR$-dependent interpolating Hamiltonian $H_{s,t}:M\to\IR$, $(s,t)\in\RS$ is again chosen to have linear slope with respect to $\theta\in\IR$ in the cylindrical end, we can again employ the $C^0$-bounds from \cite{R} to show that the relevant compactness results for holomorphic curves in cobordisms from \cite{BEHWZ} still hold. \\